 Many of the subsidiaries engaged in Morgan Stanley's investment management activities are registered as investment advisers with the SEC.
 Many aspects of Morgan Stanley's investment management activities are also subject to federal and state laws and regulations primarily intended to benefit the investor or client.
-These laws and regulations generally grant supervisory agencies and bodies broad administrative powers, including the power to limit or restrict Morgan Stanley from carrying on its investment management activities in the event that it fails to comply with such laws and regulations.
-Sanctions that may be imposed for such failure include the suspension of individual employees, limitations on Morgan Stanley's engaging in various investment management activities for specified periods of time or specified types of clients, the revocation of registrations, other censures and significant fines.
-Morgan Stanley Distribution, Inc., a U.S. broker-dealer subsidiary, acts as distributor to the Morgan Stanley mutual funds and as placement agent to certain private investment funds managed by Morgan Stanley's Investment Management business segment.
+These laws and regulations generally grant supervisory agencies and bodies broad administrative powers, including the power to limit or restrict Morgan Stanley from carrying on Morgan Stanley's investment management activities in the event that Morgan Stanley fails to comply with such laws and regulations.